radius-project/radius/docs/content/resources/dapr/dapr-statestore/generic/index.md

 ---
 type: docs
-title: "Generic Dapr Pub/Sub Component"
+title: "Generic Dapr State Store Component"
 linkTitle: "Generic"
-description: "Learn how to use a generic Dapr Pub/Sub components in Radius"
+description: "Learn how to use a generic Dapr State Store components in Radius"
-weight: 400
+weight: 410
-slug: "pubsub"
+slug: "statestore"
 ---

-Radius supports a generic Dapr Pub/Sub component kind which allows you to deploy a Dapr pub/sub component of a type for which there is no first class support within Radius.
+Radius supports a generic Dapr State Store component kind which allows you to deploy a Dapr State Store component of a type for which there is no first class support within Radius.

 ## Component format